monicahq/docs/docs/vaults/introduction.md

 A vault needs a name.
 Try to keep the name as descriptive as possible.

 You can also specify a description if you like, but it's not mandatory.
 The vault's description will be seen on the vault's list.

+### A note about the user

+When you create a vault, Monica will automatically create a contact inside this vault and associate it with you, the user.

+This contact will represent you.
+You can't delete this contact yourself, but another vault's administrator will be able to delete it.

+Why do we add yourself in the account?

+* to be able to link contacts to you, through relationships,
+* to let you have your own dashboard in the vault.

+## Deleting a vault

+When you delete a vault, you will delete all the items that were in the vault, forever.
+There is currently no way to retrieve the data once a vault is deleted.

+Deleting a vault is also instantaneous.
+Make sure you know what you are doing.